laramore/laramore/README.md

 # Laramore
-Describe your table fields in the model and let Laravel the rest.
+Describe your table fields in the model and let Laravel do the rest.

 # Installation